laro/Cilia/3 Advanced/6 Type Extension.md

   }
   ```
     - Rarely used, but why not.
-    - It is not possible to add _member_ variables, as that would change the size of the class.
+    - It is not possible to add _non-static_ member variables, as that would change the size of the class.

 ## Generic Extensions